 Born of Viking origins in the Netherlands, I was fascinated, nay obsessed with guitars.
-I started on the family piano at age 4, then finally was allowed a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.
+I started on the family piano at age 4 moving to guitar in 1968, then finally was able to acquire a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.

 I bought my first decent guitar, a Gibson SG, and a few days later I sunk in the router to make space for a 3rd pickup.
 Never mind the warranty: innovation beckoned (and the switching I installed as a teenager is not all that different from my current 3-pickup Electric Gypsy guitars)